 The specific objectives of the program are:

-- To prepare practitioners who are committed to social justice and the elimination of health disparities in their community using advanced-level critical thinking and problem solving skills.
+- To prepare practitioners who are committed to social justice and the elimination of health disparities in their communities using advanced-level critical thinking and problem-solving skills

-- To contribute to a diverse applied nutrition workforce by developing and nurturing a diverse student body representing multiple cultural, educational and professional backgrounds.
+- To prepare practitioners to contribute to a diverse workforce representing multiple cultural, educational and other professional backgrounds

-- To collaborate with other professionals in the field and work together to advance the standing of the applied nutrition profession.
+- To prepare practitioners to collaborate with other professionals in the field and work together to advance the standing of the applied nutrition profession